wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 The sed commands used above accomplished two things.
 One, they changed out the MAINTAINER line in the Dockerfile, to indicate that I am the maintainer of this docker image.
 Two, for the 386 image, it specified that Docker was to start by using the i386 version of debian to base the image off of, not the AMD64 version. we did not need to make that change to the AMD64 version of the Dockerfile, because Docker on our local machine automatically downloads AMD64 images, since our copies of docker were built on AMD64 machines.

 ##### OK, what was the --amend on the docker manifest create line?
 Docker creates manifest files, and stores them in your local docker.
-I haven't found a good way to remove them, so instead, i add --amend, so that docker changes the local file, instead of just telling you it already exists, and failing.
+I haven't found a good way to remove them, so instead, I add --amend, so that docker changes the local file, instead of just telling you it already exists, and failing.

 ##### What does a manifest file look like?
 to look at a manifest file (local or remote), use 'docker manifest inspect'. for example, here's the original namshi/smtp manifest.